 Our wonderful children are so in need of love and support to achieve their goals.
 I am honoured to be involved in their lives and to share in that support as part of our universal village.

 I am a British cinematographer based in Melbourne, Australia.
 Many years ago before leaving England to go traveling indefinitely I was volunteering for Oxfam in one of their record stores.
 Thinking my love of soul music could help someone other than myself was an appealing idea and so it turned out to be.
 I made some good friends and sold a heap of old vinyl but something was definitely missing, I didn’t feel like I was really helping, it still sort of felt like I was only helping myself.
 This is no slight on larger charities by the way, I simply didn’t feel connected.

 And so, on my travels I made it my mission to find a way to combine my passions with a charity that allowed me to get my hands dirty.
 After a couple of years and some false starts I finally met Steve.
 Within a month I was buying my ticket to Sierra Leone and 5 years later I’m still here.

-There are 3 things I love about Orphfund.
-Firstly that connection I feel with the kids that we are helping, we really are!
-Second, it’s being a part of something bigger than myself and thirdly it’s being able to put my skills to good use.
+There are 3 things I love about OrphFund.
+Firstly, the connection I feel with the kids that we are helping, we really are!
+Secondly, being a part of something bigger than myself and thirdly, being able to put my skills to good use.
 We are all volunteers don’t forget.

 elaine argent - secretary uk